top of page

 6. Work With Your Nervous System

-Fear shows up physically before your head catches it: tight shoulders, shallow breath, apologies tumbling out.
+Fear shows up physically before your head catches it - tight shoulders, held breath, that urge to apologise or rush.

 7. Orientate Towards Safety